Cowanbas/GymLicense/privacy.md

 ## 5. Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at: kauanfonsecaruizcarvalho@gmail.com